dtu-energy/ase-ga/doc/index.rst

 Contributing
 ------------

 Contributions are welcome!
-Please follow the coding style, tests, and guidelines in ``CONTRIBUTING.md``.
+Please follow the coding style, tests, and guidelines in :doc:`contributing`.

 Support
 -------

 If you have questions or encounter issues:

-- File an issue at the project’s GitHub repository
+- File an issue at the project’s GitHub repository https://github.com/dtu-energy/ase-ga/issues